Beam-Connectivity/grafana-dashboard-manager/README.md

 ![CodeQL](https://github.com/Beam-Connectivity/grafana-dashboard-manager/actions/workflows/codeql-analysis.yml/badge.svg)

-## Introduction

-A simple CLI utility for importing or exporting dashboard JSON definitions using the Grafana HTTP API.
+A simple CLI utility for importing and exporting dashboards as JSON using the Grafana HTTP API.

 This can be used for: